nimit95/BasicAndroidWidgets/README.md

 # Basic Android Widgets

+First lets get down at the real basics that ways in which we can interact with a program.

+One way is that the program gives instructions to the user and the user follows them to get desired output.
+Consider a C++ program which asks user for two amounts (have to be given for then program to proceed) and the program prints sum of the two.
+In such cases the control of flow depends in the program hence, it is called program driven approach.

+Another way in which we generally use in our day to day life is that we see many options in program and the result depends on our selection.
+Like in any android App or website, the result depends on the action we perform, back button closes an app, clicking a button on screen might just open a new page.
+So, bascially the output is dependent on action/event, hence such tyoe of approach is called event driven.

+So can you guess wheather android apps are program driven or event driven?
+If your answer is event driven then you are right.
+Android Apps are event driven program.
+Generally, most GUI application are event driven, they give space to user to perform action.

+As most of you would have used gui application, lets revise which type of UI elements are common and we can perform events on them.

+* Buttons
+* TextView(View Text)
+* EditText(Fill in Text)

+List can go on, there are many more.

-Each UI element you see on your Android Screen is a component of view Class, be it a Button, TextView etc. So, for example, a Button you see on your screen is defined in a class Button which extends from a class View.
+Now lets talk specifically about Android UI elements, also knowns as widgets.
+Each UI element you see on your Android Screen is a component of view Class that is the widget extends from View class , be it a Button, TextView etc. So, for example, a Button you see on your screen is defined in a class Button which extends from a class View in package android.widget.

 There are two ways to populate UI elements on the screen.
 * Your application can create UI elements (and manipulate their properties) programmatically at runtime.